Contracting civil engineers turn the plans of consulting civil engineers - the designers - into reality

 Work experience

-Relevant summer work experience and placements can be very useful in providing a context to your job applications as well as networking opportunities.
+Relevant summer work experience and placements can be very useful in providing context to your job applications as well as networking opportunities.
 Contact the ICE to find out about industrial placements.

-Degree courses that provide a year in industry can be very helpful in developing contacts.
+Degrees that provide a year in industry can be very helpful in developing contacts.

 The engineering world is an active community, which provides a variety of opportunities for new entrants to network and build on their knowledge of the industry.